 First, does the rangefinder come with a carrying case or protective case?
 If a protective case is available, we recommend using it at all times during your round, and you should also consider putting the unit in its carrying case after each use for maximum protection.

 Second, does the rangefinder feel substantial?
+What’s its weight?
 Super-light rangefinders may sound nice, but they are more prone to wear and tear and also more difficult to keep steady when pointing at targets.
 We think a weight of 0.5 lbs is a nice sweet spot.

 Third, is the rangefinder water or moisture-resistant?
-Most rangefinders are.
-If you’re playing in a light drizzle, this will keep your unit safe.
+If you’re playing in a light drizzle, this will keep your unit safe, and fortunately, most modern rangefinders are.
 Rangefinders can be resistant to dust as well.

 Rangefinders usually end up being one of your most heavily used bag items after your golf ball, so it’s important for it to be able to endure years of use.